Slovak cuisine: Meat

 Pork, beef and poultry are the main meats consumed in Slovakia, with pork being the most popular by a substantial margin.
 Among poultry, chicken is most common, although duck, goose, and turkey are also well established.
 Game meats, especially boar, rabbit, and venison, are also widely available throughout the year.
 Lamb and goat are also available, but for the most part are not very popular.
 The consumption of horse meat is generally frowned upon.
+One poultry dish, chicken breast steak with peach, originated in the 1990s and is the target of some ridicule.

 Grilled meat is not common in Slovakia.
 Instead, meat is either breaded and fried in oil (schnitzel), or cooked and served in sauce.
 Hungarian influences in Slovak cuisine can be seen in popular stews and goulashes.
 However, these have been given Slovak touches.
 Chicken paprikash is typically served with halušky and Hungarian goulash (spicy beef stew) is served with slices of a large bread-like steamed dumpling.

-Local sausage types include krvavničky, a blood sausage, and jaternice (traditionally called hurky), a sausage with rice containing any and all parts of a butchered pig.
+Local sausage types include krvavničky, a blood sausage, and jaternice (traditionally called hurky), a sausage with buckwheat containing any and all parts of a butchered pig.